 Please ensure you submit a complete and comprehensive application package, making sure you

-- Proof of pre-requisite completion: electronic copies of official / unofficial school transcripts from
+- Proof of pre-requisite completion: copies of school transcripts from your educational institution

-Click on the Apply button in order to complete the steps to apply for this job
+Click on the Apply to this Job button in order to complete the steps to apply for this job.